 A worldview, conceptual framework, or model is a critical component of one's vision of the possibilities for human learning and development as it defines the important variables to consider and the relationships among those variables.
 There are a number of different philosophical positions that provide a foundation for organization and interpretation of empirical data into models.
 One of those positions is that the universe and everything in it is comprised of physical, material components.
 It operates in a deterministic manner (much like a machine) and components can be reduced to a simple entity.
 If one wants to know about multiple entities, these can be studied one at a time and then aggregate the acquired knowledge for an understanding of the whole.
 This is the foundation of Newtonian physics and the position that forms the foundation for much of the research in psychology.
 An implication of this belief is that the interaction of domains such as cognition and emotion can be studied by adding and subtracting explicit, measurable variables in multiple variations.
 For example, if one wants to study the relationship of critical thinking and emotional development, each can be investigated separately and then studied together by first introducing one factor, then removing it, and introducing another factor.
 If one wants to study what makes for an effective school, the researcher can introduce factors one at a time to see which one has the greatest impact.

 On the opposite end of the spectrum is a view that one must not only understand the entities in isolation, but must understand the relationships between or among entities.
 In this view, it is not enough to first study the development of thinking and then the development of emotion or to identify separate factors that make an effective school, rather these must be studied together in order to understand the relationships among the factors.
 This systems or cybernetics view reflects a transactional approach to educational and developmental psychology (e.g., Gordon, 1975; Schiamberg & Smith, 1982; Thompson, 1971) and provides the basis for the framework for studying human behavior presented below.
+Additionally, Koestler (1990) proposed that each individual component is a holon (simultaneously both a part and a whole) arranged in a holarchy (a never-ending relationship of parts to whole).

 This systems approach is reflected in this framework in several ways.
 First, the basis of the framework stems from an acceptance of the three major aspects of human beings (Mind, Body and Spirit) that have been the focus of the study since the ancient Greeks.
+These relationships would be represented as a whole (the person) with three component parts (body, mind, spirit).

 There are therefore five major components of the individual in this systems approach to the study of human behavior: